NeFL: Nested Model Scaling for Federated Learning with System Heterogeneous Clients: Proposed Algorithm

-NeFL enables training several submodels on local data for subsequent aggregation.
-However, submodels of different model architectures (i.e., different width and depth) have different characteristics \cite{acar2021federated,chen2022when,Li2020fedprox,santurkar2018how}.
-Referring to Figure \ref{fig:graph}, depthwise-scaled submodel omitted to compute a block can be compensated by near steps and widthwise-scaled submodel can have different step sizes to compensate for the numerical error.
-We can infer that each submodel requires different step sizes to compensate for the numerical errors according to its respective model architecture.
+NeFL facilitates the training of multiple submodels, which are then aggregated at the server.
+However, submodels with different architectures—varying in width and depth—exhibit distinct characteristics \cite{acar2021federated,chen2022when,Li2020fedprox,santurkar2018how}.
+As illustrated in Figure \ref{fig:graph}, we can infer that each submodel requires different step sizes to compensate for the numerical errors according to its respective model architecture.
 Furthermore, submodels with different model architectures have different loss landscapes.
-Consider the situation where losses are differentiable.
 A stationary point of a global model is not necessarily the stationary points of individual submodels \cite{acar2021federated, Li2020fedprox}.
-The trainability of neural networks, which varies based on network architecture, may lead the averaged submodels to become non-stationary and deviate from the optima.
+The varying trainability of different network architecture may lead to deviate from the optima.

-The motivation led us to introduce decoupled set of parameters \cite{liang2020think, arivazhagan2019federated} for respective submodels that require different parameter averaging method.
 We refer to these different characteristics between submodels as {\it inconsistency}.
-To this end, we proposed the concept of separating a few parameters, referred to as {\it inconsistent parameters}, from individual submodels.
-We addressed step size parameters and batch normalization layers as inconsistent parameters.
-Note that the batch normalization can improve Lipschitzness of loss, which is sensitive to the convergence of FL \cite{santurkar2018how, Li2020On}.
-We further provided an ablation study to assess the effectiveness of inconsistent parameters.
+The inconsistency led us to introduce a decoupled set of parameters, {\it inconsistent parameters} \cite{liang2020think, arivazhagan2019federated}.
+A few layers or parameters of a global model can be treated as the inconsistent parameters.
+Unlike previous methods that averaged parameters across all clients regardless of submodel architecture, our approach averages inconsistent parameters only among clients sharing the same submodel architecture.
+In this study, we treat step size parameters and batch normalization (BN) layers as inconsistent parameters.
+Notably, BN can improve the Lipschitzness of loss, which is cruicial for the convergence of FL \cite{santurkar2018how, Li2020On}.
+Figure \ref{fig:steps} presents the trained step size parameters of submodels, that are different across the submodels in our experiments.